CI-TRACS/Scientific_Workflows_and_Gateways/_episodes/10-intro.md

 {: .callout}

 ## Why are scientific gateways and workflows important?
 As data-intensive research continues to be a substantial portion of research interest, cyberinfrastructure and access to it helps with data management plans that more commonly must be satisfied.
-Some funding agencies expect research grants have attached data management plans to proposals to ensure the science does not disappear and proper dissemination of research occurs.
+Some funding agencies expect research grants have attached data management plans to proposals to ensure the data does not disappear and proper dissemination of research occurs.
 The benefit to the researcher is the same dissemination indicating the analysis performed and how conclusions were reached.
 This can lead to further collaborations, further funding their research and extending their work.
 Data management plans have the added benefit of helping scientists keep data resources organized.

 Gateways are substantial components of such data management plans and can satisfy many of the associated requirements data management plans must meet.
 Furthermore, gateways typically give researchers the ability to publish their data sets further promoting the reproducibility of science.
-In fact, many pubications now require data sets be cited.
+In fact, many publications now require data sets be cited.
 Most gateways can serve this need by providing a citable digital object identifier, DOI.

 Workflow and science gateway technologies have been adopted by scientific communities as a valuable tool to carry out complex experiments.
 They offer the possibility to perform computations for data analysis and simulations, whereas hiding details of the complex infrastructures underneath.